Bowl, Tami or Siassi Island Huon Gulf Morobe Province Papua New Guinea

 Size | 56cm x 29cm |

 Designs were chosen with great care.
-Especially before production moved from Tami to Siassi, each bowl was marked by a design serving as kinship group’s trademark.
+Especially before production moved from Tami to Siassi, each bowl was marked by a design serving as the kinship group’s trademark.
 To copy the design of another carver was enough to start a feud, and it was often avoided.
-This is one of the reasons why the region’s bowl production was localised on Tami Island for as long as it was.
+This is one of the reasons why the region’s bowl production was localized on Tami Island for as long as it was.
 Birds which for the Tami were also representative of powerful spirits feature heavily in their art.

 Provenance: Collected in 192os by Dr Edwin Archibald Holland who was in New Guinea working from 1927 to 1933.